qmk/qmk_firmware/keyboards/atreus/keymaps/replicaJunction/readme.md

 This layout is designed primarily for keyboard navigation.
 Arrow keys are easily accessible under the right hand (a welcome change from the original Atreus layout, which places them under the left hand), along with Home/End and PgUp/PgDn.

 Modifiers are also placed under the home row of the left hand.
-One of the single keyboard actions I use most is Shift+Ctrl+Left/Right to select a whole word; this layer makes those keypresses simple by adding the Ctrl and Shift keys in easy-to-reach locations.
+One of the single keyboard actions I use most is Shift+Ctrl+Left/Right to select a whole word; this layer makes those keypresses simple by adding the Ctrl key in an easy-to-reach location.

 For the common Ctrl shortcuts, I also added some hotkeys to this layer over the letter keys they are associated with.
 This gives the Extend key some extra utility by letting it "feel" like a Ctrl key in some cases.

 The Space key exists to prevent going from this layer directly into the Number layer.
-Similarly, the Shift key on the left thumb helps make sure that the Backspace function doesn't fire (the other role of this key on the base layout).
+Similarly, the Shift key on the left pinky helps make sure that the normal letter (Z) doesn't fire.

 ## Number and Symbol Layer ##